Predrag Azdejković

-Predrag Azdejković (Предраг Аздејковић; born 15 July 1978) is Serbian LGBT human rights activist, journalist, writer, film and theater producer.
-Azdejković is director of Gay Lesbian Info Center, director of Merlinka festival, editor in chief of Serbian only gay magazine Optimist, producer of several short films and documentaries and several award-winning theater plays that all are dedicated to LGBT population.
+Predrag Azdejković (Предраг Аздејковић; born 15 July 1978) is a Serbian LGBT human rights activist, journalist, writer, film and theater producer.
+Azdejković is the director of Gay Lesbian Info Center, and was the director of Merlinka festival, until he was forced to resign after outrageous comments, offensive to the trans community, calling on social media for an elderly man who lost a testis due to police torture in Novi Sad to be sent to box against Imane Khelif, to which funders of the festival threatened to cancel funding, and the national TV station Radio Television of Serbia to an overseeing body of which he had been appointed against the will of journalists working there has demanded he be removed from it, but this request has been ignored.
+He is also the editor in chief of Serbian only gay magazine Optimist, producer of several short films and documentaries and several award-winning theater plays that all are dedicated to LGBT population.
 He is a member of Journalists' Association of Serbia.

 Biography

 Predrag Azdejković was born on 15 July 1978 in Leonberg, West Germany.